 The specifications laid out in the code are that the floor under a kiln needs non-combustible material.
 This should comprise of at least 2 inches of masonry or concrete.

 In addition, the heat barrier needs to extend out at least 12 inches from the base of the kiln.
 This means that it needs to be 12 inches wider than the kiln, or the feet of the kiln stand.

 Another suggestion by L&L kilns is to put your kiln on cinder blocks.
 Personally, I liked this idea and it is something that I chose to implement myself.
 I liked the fact that the cinder blocks created a good distance between the kiln and the floor.

 Also, cinder blocks provide plenty of air circulation under the kiln.
 I find that when the kiln is firing the air under the cinder blocks gets warm.
 However, with a fan on, the air is no warmer than the heat generated by a radiator.

 Note however that the higher up the kiln is off the floor, the closer it is to the ceiling.
 It is also important to make sure that you have sufficient clearance above the kiln.

 Having your kiln on cinderblocks may not be an option.
-In which case you put an additional layer of cement board strips under your cement boards.
-This will create more airflow simply having 2 inches of non-combustible material.
+In this case, you put an additional layer of cement board strips under your cement boards.
+This will create more airflow by simply having 2 inches of non-combustible material.